 Examples like this beautifully illustrate how an inbox shadower can eliminate email-related anxiety.
 You never have to waste time worried about missing vital information or losing opportunities because you know you have someone constantly watching your back.

 #3: You Can Better Focus on What Matters Most

 One of the most open “secrets” in Silicon Valley is that the most successful CEOs are those who focus solely on the things that move the needle most.

-But if you’re not one of the demi-gods of the startup world, your day-to-day workflow is probably heavily influenced by your inbox.
-The problem is, when your prioritization is driven by email, you’re stuck working on things that are urgent but not necessarily important.
+But if you’re not one of the demi-gods of the startup world, your day-to-day workflow is probably heavily influenced by your email management.
+The problem is, when your prioritization is driven by your inbox, you’re stuck working on things that are urgent but not necessarily important.
 Let’s look at a quick example:

 Imagine you’ve finally carved out time for the incredibly important task of defining your marketing objectives for the coming year.

 You’re 15 minutes in when you get an email from a team member: They need some time-sensitive support for a new hire and you need to write a follow-up email.

 Without an inbox shadower, you’d have to stop the important work you were doing to focus on the urgent task in your inbox.
 With an inbox shadower taking care of your email management, you can rest easy and stay focused, knowing a draft will be created and all you’ll need to do is press “send.”